theturboturnip/harper/harper-core/tests/text/tagged/The Great Gatsby.md

 > Michaelis was astonished ; they had been  neighbors for four years , and Wilson had
 # ?
 V   V/J        .
 IPl+ V   NSg/V NPl/V/Am  C/P NSg+ NPl+  .
 V/C NPr+   V
 > never seemed faintly capable of such   a   statement .
 Generally he       was one       of these
-# V     V/J    R       J       P  NSg/I+ D/P NSg/V/J+  .
+# R     V/J    R       J       P  NSg/I+ D/P NSg/V/J+  .
 R         NPr/ISg+ V   NSg/I/V/J P  I/Ddem
 > worn - out         men : when    he       wasn’t working , he       sat     on  a   chair in        the doorway and
 # V/J+ .
 NSg/V/J/R/P NSg .
 NSg/I/C NPr/ISg+ V      V       .
 NPr/ISg+ NSg/V/J J/P D/P NSg/V NPrSg/J/P D+  NSg+    V/C
 > stared at    the people and the cars that        passed along the road   .
 When    any   one        spoke